umbraco/UmbracoDocs/Documentation/Reference/Management/Data-Types/Default-Data-Types/index.md

 Adds a list of approved colours which can be selected by clicking.
 The approved colours need to be added as hex values (without the #) in the prevalues field. i.e. cccccc

 ##[Content Picker](Content-Picker.md)
 The content picker opens a simple modal to pick a specific page from the content structure.
-The value saved is the selected page's ID.
-This ID can be used in xslt with umbraco.library:GetXmlNodeById(ID) to get the page's content
+The value saved is the selected nodes's ID.

 ##Date picker with time
 Displays a calendar UI for selecting dates and time, the value saved is a standard dateTime value